-Original Text Modern Text
+Original Text | Modern Text | |

-PETER and other SERVINGMEN come forth with napkins
+SERVINGMEN come forth with napkins |

-PETER and other SERVINGMEN come forward with napkins.
+SERVINGMEN come forward with

 PETER

-Where's Potpan, that he helps not to take away?
-He shift a
+Where’s Potpan, that he helps not to take away?
+He shift

 trencher?
 He scrape a trencher!